 In addition to our home projects, I always have a crafty project (or two) up my sleeve.
-A few months ago, I was asked to be a bridesmaid in my friend Meg’s wedding, and her sister reached out to me asking for help with shower games.
+A few months ago, I was asked to be a bridesmaid in my friend Meg’s wedding, and her sister reached out to me asking for help with fun bridal shower games.

-Thinking back to great bridal shower games, my sister PK planned an awesome game at my shower.
+Thinking back to fun bridal shower games, my sister PK planned an awesome game at my shower.
 She collected a dozen photos of me at different times in my life and projected them onto the wall.
 The bridal shower guests guessed what year the photo was taken.

 Even though I loved the game, putting a version together for Meg would have involved collecting and scanning a lot of photos, not to mention getting their dates correct.